tayganr/purviewlab/modules/module06.md

 [http://aka.ms/purviewlab/q06](http://aka.ms/purviewlab/q06)

-1. An Azure Purview account can connect to multiple Azure Data Factories?
+1. An Microsoft Purview account can connect to multiple Azure Data Factories?

     A ) True
     B ) False

-2. An Azure Data Factory can connect to multiple Azure Purview accounts?
+2. An Azure Data Factory can connect to multiple Microsoft Purview accounts?

     A ) True
     B ) False